tydaeus/notes/git/common_commands.md

 For example, `git reset HEAD FILEPATH` will remove any commits to FILEPATH that are not part of HEAD.
 Note that this does not modify the file, just what changes to the file have been committed.

 ### git revert
+`git revert <commit>...` makes a commit that reverts prior commit(s).
 Note that `git revert` cannot be restricted to a single file; it operates on the entire tree.